 A discount rate mortgage has a variable interest rate set below the lender’s SVR and will rise and fall with it.
 This means your repayments could go up or down whenever the SVR does, but the discount size will remain the same.
 For example, if your lender's SVR is 7% and your mortgage discount is 2%, your initial rate is 5%.
 If the SVR falls to 6%, with a discount still at 2%, your rate will then be at 4%.
 The discount is usually set for a fixed period - after that, you're then switched to the lender's SVR.

 What other types of mortgages are there?

 An offset mortgage ties your mortgage debt and your savings together.
 You use your savings to lower your interest rate.

-· Equity loan – a five-year interest-free loan from the government to boost your deposit.
+- Equity loan – a 5-year interest-free loan from the government to boost your deposit.

 A buy-to-let mortgage is for landlords who intend to rent their property out.

-Generally, interest rates tend to be higher on a buy-to-let mortgage compared to a standard one.
+Generally, interest rates tend to be higher on a buy-to-let mortgage compared to a standard mortgage.
 And the amount you can borrow depends on how much you expect to get back in rent.

-Getting a mortgage if you’ve bad credit can be difficult.
-Usually you’ll need a larger deposit, and your interest rates might be higher than for others.
+Getting a mortgage if you’ve had bad credit can be more difficult.
+You may need a larger deposit, and your interest rates might be higher than for others.

-A fixed-rate mortgage can help since you’re better able to budget your repayments.
-It might be worth looking into building your credit back up before you take on a big debt like a
+It might also be worth looking into building your credit back up before you take on a big debt like a mortgage.